Melvin F. Wright, Jr., Executive Director

 Lastly, Mel has served as an adjunct professor at both the University of North Carolina School of Law and the Norman Adrian Wiggins School of Law at Campbell University, teaching Professional Responsibility.

 Dori has worked for the CJCP since 2000, serving under six Chief Justices.
 A magna cum laude graduate of Liberty University and a Distinguished Military Graduate of the University of Virginia Army ROTC program, she holds a B.S. in History, a post baccalaureate Paralegal Certification from Meredith College and served as a Military Intelligence officer in the U.S. Army.
 In addition, Dori is an award-winning published author of two novels and several short fiction pieces.
-She serves as a contributing blogger for a bereavement resource website and is a workshop facilitator for bereavement groups.
 She is the proud mother of two wonderful daughters.